 Ideal line length for content Date: 3 May 2003 Author: Russ Weakley Is there an ideal line length for content?
 To quote a passage from “Web Style Guide – Basic design principles for creating web sites”.
 The ideal line length for text layout is based on the physiology of the human eye… At normal reading distance the arc of the visual field is only a few inches – about the width of a well-designed column of text, or about 12 words per line.
+Research shows that reading slows and retention rates fall as line length begins to exceed the ideal width, because the reader then needs to use the muscles of the eye and neck to track from the end of one line to the beginning of the next line.
 The challenge I’d like to design a site that uses optimal line lengths.
 Layout methods Most websites lay out content used either fixed width (set to an absolute measurement) or flexible width (set to a percentage of the screen, so that it scales in or out based on the browser window).
-Fixed-width columns can be used to set column widths that are ideal if users have their fonts set to browser defaults.
 Flexible-width columns also have problems.
-The second problem is placing the responsibility on the user.
-A solution The solution may be to set column widths using em‘s. width: 30em;
+A solution

 Making Infield Form Labels Suck Less Let me start off by saying you really shouldn’t put form labels—or even placeholder text—inside of form fields if you want to be safe.
 But we can’t always play it safe.
 Sometimes putting labels inside of form fields is the best option we’ve got.
 Jeremy Fields, Steve Schoeffel, and I found ourselves making that decision on a recent project, and we set out to make the best of a tricky usability situation.
 Why Shouldn’t I Put Labels Inside Of Form Fields?
 There are a number of usability issues with putting labels inside of form fields especially if they’re not implemented well.
 Text inside the field can get mixed with user input if it’s not removed from the field.
 If—like we did—you’ve found that infield form labels are your best option given the project requirements, there are some ways to mitigate these usability issues.
 Group related fields (e.g. addresses, credit card information) Clearly differentiate labels from user input Provide good visual feedback Pros: Cons: Example: Our Solution